RenganathanAruna/Foodiee/README.md

 This app is deployed in netlify

-here is the live link : foodiee-app.netlify.app
+here is the live link : https://foodiee-app.netlify.app/